-Family and Community Engagement:Summarize the family and community engagement trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+Family and Community Efforts are being made to collaborate with the community to expand Engagement: Summarize the family and student-parent learning opportunities.
+The school provides mu community engagement trends and family-oriented experiences to connect our school to the community patterns observed by the team while (e.g. college and career-focused learning opportunities, monthly completing this section of the report. targeted family nights, community service experiences).
+Data ( What are the important trends and and survey) indicate a need for strengthening collaborations between patterns that will support the identification the school and the community. of student, teacher, and leader needs?